Quantifying Hallucinations in Language Language Models on Medical Textbooks: Results

 \subsubsection{Cross-model ranking and hallucination severity}

 Table~\ref{tab:rank_cov_iaa} shows the cross-model analysis.
 The left block records 2\,287 double-rank rows and 18\,296 three-point Likert judgements, balanced across the four reasoning styles.
 Inter-annotator consistency appears in the right block showing the mean $\pm$ s.d.\ Kendall’s~\(\tau_{b}\) for the top-8 orderings ranges from \(0.18 \pm 0.34\) for \textit{short\_answer} items to \(0.06 \pm 0.40\) for \textit{multi\_hop\_inverse}.
-The results broadly indicate that reviewers agree on the best and worst models, even when middle rankings may differ slightly.
-Severity labelling is steadier still as quadratic-weighted Cohen’s~\(\kappa\) clusters between \(0.57 \pm 0.49\) and \(0.61 \pm 0.49\), comfortably inside the \enquote{substantial} band.
-These agreement figures ensure the ranking data can speak reliably to our second research question, how hallucination frequency and seriousness shift with model scale and architecture.
-Figures~\ref{fig:rank-heatmap} and~\ref{fig:likert-model-heatmap} trace the same pattern visually: larger models dominate the cooler, higher-rank cells, yet inverse prompts still draw occasional \enquote{Bad} ratings across all models.
-Annotator-by-model matrices (Figures~\ref{fig:bias-weighted}–\ref{fig:likert-bias-weighted}) reveal no systematic reviewer bias, reinforcing the validity of the comparison.
+The results broadly indicate that reviewers agree on the best and worst models even when middle rankings differ, as the positive $\tau_b$ values across all four QA types confirm consistent directional agreement on the top- and bottom-ranked models Severity labelling is steadier still as quadratic-weighted Cohen’s~\(\kappa\) clusters between \(0.57 \pm 0.49\) and \(0.61 \pm 0.49\), comfortably inside the \enquote{substantial} band.